splunk/splunk-app-examples/python/README.md

 ### Requirements

-* Python 3.7
+* Python 3.7 or 3.9

-  The Splunk Enterprise SDK for Python has been tested with and v3.7.
+  The Splunk Enterprise SDK for Python has been tested with Python v3.7 and 3.9.

 * Splunk Enterprise